 Aims of The Club

-- Our club promotes a traditional karate-training regime for people of all ages in a safe and positive learning environment.
+- We provide karate training for people of all ages in a safe and positive learning environment.

 - Through karate we promote physical fitness, personal discipline and healthy lifestyles.